Have you ever wondered what stories a house could tell if the walls could talk?

 Learn the history of the teddy bear, the famous companies that created them, and see the many teddy bears on display in Teddy Bear Picnic.
 Teddy bears from the Margarete Steiff GmbH Toy Company, North American Bear Company, patriotic bears, old bears, and unique bears will all be on a picnic for your enjoyment.

 Don’t miss out on this chance to see everyone’s favorite furry friend, the teddy bear, on display through October 2017 at the Field House Museum.
 All teddy bears get in free, so don’t leave yours at home!

-Far more than just bedcovers, quilts were made with careful consideration.
-Commemorating personal events, remembering friends, broadcasting status and displaying skill, quilts oftentimes provided details of a woman’s life which would have otherwise been lost to time.
+Not just bedcovers, quilts were made with careful consideration.
+Whether commemorating personal events, remembering friends, broadcasting social status, or displaying skill, quilts often provide details of a woman’s life that would otherwise have been lost to time.
 They act as important representations of the American spirit in art, worthy of recognition and regard.
-Motifs and practices shown throughout the history of fine art can be found in abundance in these carefully crafted textiles, both as a continuance of past styles and as a precursor to artistic movements that would not be popularized for decades to come.
+Motifs and practices shown throughout the history of fine art can be found in abundance in these carefully crafted textiles, as both a continuance of past styles and a precursor to artistic movements that would not be popularized for decades to come.

-Threads of Society: American Quilts and the Stories They Tell will feature several quilts from the Field House Museum collection, dating within the nineteenth and early twentieth centuries.
-The exhibition will express the story of quilting in American society, focusing on the recognition of quilts as historic and artistic materials.
+Threads of Society: American Quilts and the Stories They Tell showcases selections from the Field House Museum’s collection of quilts dating from the nineteenth and early twentieth centuries.
+The exhibition explores the story of quilting in American society, with a focus on the recognition of quilts as historic and artistic materials.

 Join us this November for some new exhibits at the Field House Museum!
 In the Library you will be able to explore some magnificent pop-up books.
 We will also be showcasing an illustrated exhibit on children’s books along with a holiday toy mini-exhibit will be sure to bring your imagination to life!